sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 it exemplifies the core competencies of a build system in a plain way.

 When you run `make`, the program first looks for project configuration in `./Makefile`.
-This file lists a project's *build targets*, which could be executable files to be constructed in a `bin` directory, e.g. `bin/server`, `bin/client`.
+This file lists a project's *build targets*, which could be executable files to be constructed in a `bin/` directory, e.g. `bin/server`, `bin/client`.
 I say "could" because a build target can be anything you want, from concrete artifacts like test coverage outputs and Docker images, to simple bash commands like `go test ./...`.

 Let's illustrate with an example Go project.
 If our project looks like
 ```